Bob Vogel (politician)

 Bob Vogel (born March 17, 1951) is an American politician served as a member of the Minnesota House of Representatives for the 20A district from 2015 to 2021.

 Education

 Vogel earned a Bachelor of Arts degree from University of St. Thomas.

 Career

 Vogel served as a member of the Scott County Board of Commissioner from 2002 to 2008, including two years as its chair.
-He was first elected to the Minnesota House of Representativess in 2014.
+He was first elected to the Minnesota House of Representatives in 2014.

 Personal life

 Vogel is married to his wife, Laura.
 They have two children and reside in Elko New Market, Minnesota.